dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 ### Sign the Guestbook from the App

-In DBOS, we strongly recommend that all calls to third-party APIs are wrapped in [Communicators](../tutorials/communicator-tutorial).
-Let's add one to our app to POST each greeting to the Guestbook using the `GUESTBOOK_KEY` config.
+In DBOS, we strongly recommend wrapping all calls to third-party APIs in [Communicators](../tutorials/communicator-tutorial).
+Let's add a communicator to our app to POST each greeting to the Guestbook using the `GUESTBOOK_KEY` config.
 Change your `src/operations.ts` to contain the following:

 ```javascript
 import {